ErdalNayir/Bitkiler-ve-Sifasi/README.md

   * Can Login or sign up to the website.

 ### Progress
-Currently I have created some basic Rest api for back-end.
+Currently I have created some basic Rest api with express.js and mongodb for back-end.
 I am creating front-end with react and tailwind.css now.

-#### I create website for learning express.js, node.js, tailwind.css and improve my overall ability of using javascript technologies and of course for my hobby :).
+#### I create website for learning express.js, node.js, tailwind.css, mongodb and improve my overall ability of using javascript technologies and of course for my hobby :).